 You can join the game at any point throughout the year and will remain eligible for all prizes, subject to the eligibility of your country of residence as stated in the Competition terms and conditions.

-Former Lotus and Hispania grand prix driver Karun Chandhok will head up a panel of Experts who will use their knowledge and acumen to register their own predictions, which will be published a maximum of five days ahead of each grand prix.
+A panel of Experts, including AUTOSPORT editor Edd Straw, will use their knowledge and acumen to register their own predictions, which will be published a maximum of five days ahead of each grand prix.

 You are free to use the predictions made by the Grand Prix Predictor Expert Panel to help you make your own predictions for each race.